psharma-alberta/data-science/machine-learning.md

 - Cost Function

    half of the mean of the squares of difference between the predicted value and the actual value

-- Linear Regression with One Variable
+- Gradient Descent

-- Linear Regression with Multiple Variables
+- Gradient Descent Intuition

-- Logistic Regression
+- Gradient Descent For Linear Regression

 ## Resources